PatrickARatcliff/m13c-orm_e-commerce_back_end/README.md

 - GIVEN a functional Express.js API, WHEN I add my database name, MySQL username, and MySQL password to an environment variable file, THEN I am able to connect to a database using Sequelize.
 WHEN I enter schema and seed commands, THEN a development database is created and is seeded with test data.
 WHEN I enter the command to invoke the application, THEN my server is started and the Sequelize models are synced to the MySQL database.
 WHEN I open API GET routes in Insomnia for categories, products, or tags, THEN the data for each of these routes is displayed in a formatted JSON.
 WHEN I test API POST, PUT, and DELETE routes in Insomnia, THEN I am able to successfully create, update, and delete data in my database.

 ## Installation Instructions
-- This application requires "dotenv": "^8.2.0","express": "^4.17.1","mysql2": "^2.1.0","sequelize": "^5.21.7".
-Simply copy the the repo and run "npm i" command from your integrated terminal.
+- This application requires "dotenv": "^8.2.0", "express": "^4.17.1", "mysql2": "^2.1.0", "sequelize": "^5.21.7".
+Simply copy the repo and run "npm i" command from your integrated terminal.
 You should see the node modules directory populate under the repo used for the integrated terminal.
-Using mySQL run schema.sql from the db folder, exit, and enter “run npm seed” from your terminal.
+Using mySQL, run "source db/schema.sql", exit, and enter “npm run seed” from your terminal.

 ## Usage Information
 - To use, simply open m13c-orm_e-commerce_back_end directory with the integrated terminal/bash.
 Create a .env file in the directory, enter:

       DB_NAME='ecommerce_db’
       DB_USER=‘<your mysql username>’
       DB_PASSWORD=‘<your mysql password>'

-In the terminal type the command “npm run watch”  or “npm run start”.
+- In the terminal type the command “npm run watch” or “npm run start”.
 When the server is running you can create, read, update and delete data from the e-commerce database.

 ## Contribution Guidelines
 - To contribute to this project, fork the repository at ‘https://github.com/PatrickARatcliff/m13c-orm_e-commerce_back_end',create a pull request with a description for the change and its location.